Edible Schoolyard Project

 Picture fruiting trees, edible shrubs, pollinator plants, soil-enriching plants, an asparagus area, raspberry patch, willow arch, educational signs, and seating area.
 Plants are typically perennials which differs from annual vegetable planting.
 Although each provide healthy, local food, perennial plants create space for pollinators, requiring less maintenance, and offer a different variety of food.
 Currently, the space contains grass and a few trees that are planned to come down due to the emerald ash borer and age.

 NW Pollinator Garden: Starting from the north, there is a section right on the corner of the school property which will be changed into a low-growth pollinator garden.
-A fifth grade class is looking forward to designing, planting and maintaining this area.
+The forth and fifth grade class is looking forward to designing, planting and maintaining this area.

 Large Food Forest Space: The larger front, central space will incorporate fruit trees, shrubs, pollinator plants, a willow arch, asparagus patch, and raspberry patch.

 Outdoor Classroom and South Food Forest Space: The south side patch will include the outdoor classroom space, a maple tree, edible shrubs, and pollinator plants.

 *Thank you to Coulee Region Ecoscapes for the design.